-EASTCONN’s magnet high schools, Quinebaug Middle College (QMC) and Arts at the Capitol Theater (ACT), have attained accreditation by the highly respected New England Association of Schools and Colleges (NEASC), following a rigorous, 7-year process of self-study and assessment.
+Willimantic, CT, Dec.
+11, 2017 -- Both of EASTCONN’s public magnet high schools, Quinebaug Middle College (QMC) and Arts at the Capitol Theater (ACT), have attained accreditation by the highly respected New England Association of Schools and Colleges (NEASC), following a 7-year-long, rigorous process of self-study and assessment that included the participation of students, staff and community members.

-Both QMC (located on the Quinebaug Valley Community College campus in Danielson) and ACT (in downtown Willimantic) are public, and open to Connecticut students in grades 9-12.
+NEASC recently notified EASTCONN that QMC (located on the Quinebaug Valley Community College campus in Danielson) and ACT (in downtown Willimantic), had earned NEASC accreditation.
+Most public high schools in Connecticut are NEASC-accredited.
+Both QMC and ACT are public magnet high schools, which are open to all eastern Connecticut students in grades 9-12.
+EASTCONN administers QMC and ACT.

 “I am so proud of our school community,” said ACT Principal Sarah Mallory.
-“Our staff and students work so hard every day and it means so much that NEASC validated the work we do.
+“Our staff and students work so hard every day and it means so much that NEASC was able to come to our magnet schools and validate the work we do.
 The reports that the NEASC Visiting Committee prepared for us will help drive the work we do around school improvement for years to come.”

-NEASC is an independent, non-profit organization that connects and serves 2,000+ public and independent schools, colleges and universities in New England, as well as international schools in more than 65 nations.
-NEASC accreditation attests to a school’s quality and integrity and assures colleges and universities about the quality of a high school student’s academic record.
+NEASC is an independent, voluntary, non-profit membership organization that connects and serves 2,000+ public and independent schools, colleges and universities in New England, as well as International Schools in more than 65 nations.
+A globally recognized, research-driven standard of excellence, NEASC accreditation attests to a school’s quality and integrity.
+Accreditation also assures colleges and universities about the quality and validity of a high school graduate’s academic history during the college application process.

-“Going through the challenging NEASC process that started seven years ago ... has improved QMC as a learning community in many meaningful ways,” said QMC Principal Gino LoRicco.
+“Going through the challenging NEASC process that started seven years ago, culminating with a deep self-study and a three-day visit from the NEASC Review Committee, has already improved QMC as a learning community and in many meaningful ways,” said QMC Principal Gino LoRicco.
 “I am so proud of the work that our students, families, staff, EASTCONN and QVCC have engaged in thus far in our journey, and I look forward to the work that’s now before us.”